-Bill Simons has lived in San Antonio his whole adult life and was part owner of Bike World bicycle shop for almost 40 years.
+Bill Simons has lived in San Antonio his whole adult life and was part owner of Bike World bicycle shop for over 40 years.
 His interest in the missions dates back to the late 1970's when he designed and distributed the first trail map/historical description specifically for cyclist.

 Upon retirement he became a Professional Tour Guide and started a company, Cycling San Antonio, which provides guided, historically based bicycle tours to the missions.
 A chance meeting with one of the Franciscans, Brother Jerome, several years back lead to an intense interest in the little mission known as Espada.
 That interest lead to the research for this site